 1/2 cup organic cacao nibs

-1 cup organic peanut butter or 1 cup pumpkin seeds
+1 cup organic peanut butter or 1 cup pumpkin seeds (or any mixture of nuts)

 (My favorite is 1/2 cup peanut butter and 1/2 cup properly prepared walnuts.)